Acne Treatment with Photodynamic Therapy – Sydney, Canberra, Adelaide & Gold Coast

 The activation of ALA by light leads to:

-- The destruction of sebaceous glands.
-The blockage of these glands is responsible for causing acne.
+- The destruction of sebaceous glands; the blockage of these glands is responsible for causing acne

-- The destruction of Propionibacterium acnes (P. acnes), the bacteria that triggers acne.
+- The destruction of Propionibacterium Acnes (P. Acnes) ; the bacteria that triggers acne

-- Improved texture, tone and complexion of the skin.
+- Improved texture, tone and complexion of the skin

-- A reduction in pigmentation, pores and fine lines.
+- A reduction in pigmentation, pores and fine lines

 What does the procedure involve?

 The face will become red a few hours after the treatment.
-The photosensitivity and the redness will last anywhere from two days to two weeks depending on the intensity of the treatment selected by the patient.
-The greater the intensity, the better the result, but the longer the redness and photosensitivity.
+The photosensitivity and the redness will last anywhere from 2 days to 2 weeks depending on the intensity of the treatment selected by the patient.
+The greater the intensity, the better the result, but also, the longer the redness and photosensitivity will last.

-How many Acne Treatments will I need?
+How many PDT Acne Treatments will I need?